 Viktor Magyaróvári got in the spotlight first in 2011 when he won the T-com's advertising music-composing competition, the ReZene.
-When he was asked, who have sung the winning choir expanding more than 5 octaves from the soprans to the deep bass everybody was astonished.
-His answer was short: "Me.
-Alone."
+When he was asked about who had sung the winning choir expanding more than 5 octaves from the soprans to the deep bass everybody was astonished.
+His answer was short: 'Me.
+Alone.'

-Since he has graduated he is active both as composer and singer.
-At the very end of 2012 his first self-composed and -sung CD, the Music from the Wind to the english lyrics of the Dutch poet, Robert Keder has been finished.
-His genre as a stage performer is the "multipart improvisation" - with existing/ temporary choirs or with a looper pedal ( looper pedal: "allows the performer to record and later replay a phrase or passage from a song").
-He teaches/sings 4-8 imrovised parts from bass to soprano creating fully accompanied songs sometimes making even the audience sing.
+Since he graduated, he has been active both as composer and singer.
+At the very end of 2012 he finished his first self-composed and -sung CD, Music from the Wind based on the English lyrics of the Dutch poet, Robert Keder.
+His genre as a stage performer is the 'multipart improvisation' - with existing/ temporary choirs or with a looper pedal ( looper pedal: 'allows the performer to record and later replay a phrase or passage from a song').
+He teaches/sings 4-8 improvised parts from bass to soprano creating fully accompanied songs sometimes making even the audience sing.